mkinoshi/fastify-gcloud-trace/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/) [![Build Status](https://travis-ci.com/mkinoshi/fastify-gcloud-trace.svg?branch=master)](https://travis-ci.org/fastify/fastify-plugin)

+**_You can also connect to Stackdriver Tracer using OpenTelemetry API.
+In order to use OpenTelemetry API, please check out_** [fastify-opentelemetry](https://github.com/mkinoshi/fastify-opentelemetry)

 `fastify-gcloud-trace` is a plugin that connects your application with Stackdriver Trace API for [Fastify](https://github.com/fastify/fastify).
 It is build on top of [Stackdriver Trace](https://github.com/googleapis/cloud-trace-nodejs) package, so you can configure Stackdriver Trace API by passing options to `traceApiOptions`.

 This plugin measures how long each event takes in one request, and generates trace results.
 Here is an example trace result that you can find on Google Cloud Console: